ljxw88/ljxw88.github.io/_pages/about.md

 - Invited Reviewer for Frontiers in Neurorobotics

 # Teaching

+I was involved as a TA in the following courses:
 - *University of Liverpool*: COMP338 (Computer Vision), ELEC230 (Robotics), COMP534 (Applied Artificial Intelligence)
 - *Australian National University*: COMP3600/6466 (Algorithms)